Emperor Xian of Han: Rise of Dong Zhuo

 After Liu Bian became emperor, He Jin became the most powerful official in the imperial court, and he and his advisor Yuan Shao quickly entered into a conspiracy to exterminate the eunuchs.
 They were, however, rebuffed by Empress Dowager He, and they hatched the plan to secretly order a number of warlords to advance on the capital Luoyang to force Empress Dowager He to agree to their demands.
 One of these warlords was Dong Zhuo, who saw this as an opportunity to control the central government.

 He Jin's plan was discovered by the eunuchs, who laid a trap for him and killed him.
 Yuan Shao then led his forces into the palace and killed the majority of the eunuchs.
 The remaining eunuchs initially took the young emperor and Liu Xie hostage, but were eventually forced to commit suicide when the battle turned against them.
-When Dong Zhuo then arrived on scene, he, impressed with his own power and unimpressed with the nervous Emperor Shao, forced the young emperor to yield the throne to Liu Xie (partly because he was raised by Empress Dowager Dong who, while not related to Dong Zhuo, was therefore respected by Dong Zhuo), who then ascended the throne as Emperor Xian.
+When Dong Zhuo then arrived on scene, he, impressed with his own power and unimpressed with the nervous Emperor Shao, forced the young emperor to yield the throne to Liu Xie (Note: partly because Xie was raised by Empress Dowager Dong who, while not related to Dong Zhuo, was nevertheless still respected by Dong), who then ascended the throne as Emperor Xian.
 Dong Zhuo then murdered Empress Dowager He and the former Emperor Shao, and became firmly in control of the political scene.